Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Gravitational time delay

 \section{Gravitational time delay}

 We consider lenses that are approximately circular in projection on the sky, with a density profile local to a gravitationally lensed pair of images of the same source of:

 where $\kappa$ is defined in Equation~\ref{eqn:kappa_defn}, $x=\theta/\thE$ is the angle from the centre of the lens in units of the Einstein radius, $\langle\kappa\rangle$ is the density of the lens in the annulus that is bound by the location of the image pair, which for an axisymmetric lens is the convergence at the Einstein radius ($\kE$), and $0\leq\eta\leq1$.
-The arrival time difference between the images is conventionally phrased in terms of the image positions via $\Dtheta$, the width of the annulus referred to in the previous sentence, with the dependence on $\Dtheta$ differing between different types of image pairs.
+The arrival time difference between the images is conventionally phrased in terms of the image positions via $\Dtheta$, the width of the annulus referred to above, with the dependence on $\Dtheta$ differing between different types of image pairs.
 For singular lenses that form just two images (by virtue of their pseudo-caustic), $\Dt_{\rm pseu}\propto\Dtheta$ \cite[e.g.][]{Kochanek2002}, whilst for image pairs formed at fold and cusp catastrophes of non-singular lenses, $\Dt_{\rm fold}\propto\Dtheta^3$ and $\Dt_{\rm cusp}\propto\Dtheta^4$ respectively \cite[e.g.][]{Congdon2008}.
-This motivates considering at least two cases; here we consider $\Dt_{\rm pseu}$ and $\Dt_{\rm fold}$ and show in Section~\ref{sec:lensing:time} that these cases bracket the observed behaviour of lenses with measured time delays.

-In this article we make predictions as a function of lens magnification, $\mu$, and not image positions as encoded in $\Dtheta$.
-Fortunately, the relationship between $\mu$ and $\Dtheta$ is relatively straightforward, with $\mu\propto\Dtheta^{-1}$, which allows us to derive expressions for arrival time difference as a function of $\mu$ and lens structure, i.e.\ $\eta$ and $\langle\kappa\rangle$.
+Here we consider $\Dt_{\rm pseu}$ and $\Dt_{\rm fold}$, as they bracket the observed behaviour of lenses with measured time delays Section~\ref{sec:lensing:time}.
+In the following Sections we derive expressions for $\Dt_{\rm pseu}$ and $\Dt_{\rm fold}$ in terms of lens magnification, $\mu$, and lens structure, i.e.\ $\eta$ and $\langle\kappa\rangle$.